-- T Transparent background for text - H Horizontal mirror - V Vertical mirror - I HTML rendering with old internal engine (default) - A HTML rendering with new internal engine - E HTML rendering with MS Explorer - K HTML rendering with Google Chrome - 2 Render a x2 image (better use the OVERSAMPLE directive) - 4 Render a x4 image (better use the OVERSAMPLE directive) - 8 Render a x8 image (better use the OVERSAMPLE directive) - R Vertical text - B Transparent background, better rendering of png, does not work with I flag - F The text is reduced to fit the rectangle, does not work with I flag - S The text is reduced to fit the rectangle and the size is saved for the next cards, does not work with I flag - J The text is enlarged to fit the rectangle, does not work with I flag - G The width is reduced to set the lines with the same length - M The images are resized with the text, works only with F flag - L TEXTLIMIT variables are calculated more accurately, does not work with I flag - O Replace tags also between < and > - U The fonts in 12th parameter are applied sequentially - C Clear page after rendering, works only with E flag - N Use always a new instance, works only with E flag - Y Keep the HTML file on disk, for debugging, does not work with internal engines - Z Instead of a temporary file on disk, use RAM, works only with E flag - X Instead of a temporary file on disk, use RAM (alternate method), works only with E flag - Q Instead of a temporary file on disk, use RAM (alternate method), works only with E flag alpha: level of transparency of text, from 0 (full transparent) to 100 (full solid).
+- T Transparent background for text - H Horizontal mirror - V Vertical mirror - I HTML rendering with old internal engine (default) - A HTML rendering with new internal engine - E HTML rendering with MS Explorer - K HTML rendering with Google Chrome - 2 Render a x2 image (better use the OVERSAMPLE directive) - 4 Render a x4 image (better use the OVERSAMPLE directive) - 8 Render a x8 image (better use the OVERSAMPLE directive) - R Vertical text - B Transparent background, better rendering of png, does not work with I flag - F The text is reduced to fit the rectangle, does not work with I flag - S The text is reduced to fit the rectangle and the size is saved for the next cards, does not work with I flag - J The text is enlarged to fit the rectangle, does not work with I or F flag (in the latter case, F takes precedence) - G The width is reduced to set the lines with the same length - M The images are resized with the text, works only with F flag - L TEXTLIMIT variables are calculated more accurately, does not work with I flag - O Replace tags also between < and > - U The fonts in 12th parameter are applied sequentially - C Clear page after rendering, works only with E flag alpha: level of transparency of text, from 0 (full transparent) to 100 (full solid).
 If omitted, the level is set to 100 (full solid).
 You can also specify an angle for the transparency, with the format level@angle; in this case, the level of transparency is the starting level, ending with 0 (full transparent)